TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 with the name *latest-all*.

-The file is a JSON array of all the items and properties which are conveniently placed with one element on a line making it considerably easier to read the file one line/item/property at a time, which also is - due to the amount of data - very necessary.
+The file is a JSON array of all the items and properties which are conveniently placed with one item/property on one line making it considerably easier to read the file one line/item/property at a time, which also is - due to the amount of data - very necessary.